UoMResearchIT/matlab-novice/episodes/08-loops.md

 Recall that we have twelve datasets in total.
-We're going to need a better way to analyze them all than typing out commands for each one, because we'll find ourselves writing a lot of duplicated code.
+We're going to need a better way to analyse them all than typing out commands for each one, because we'll find ourselves writing a lot of duplicated code.
 Code that is repeated in two or more places will eventually be wrong in at least one as our project develops over time.
-Also, if we  make changes in the way we analyze our datasets, we have to introduce that change in every copy of our code.
+Also, if we  make changes in the way we analyse our datasets, we have to introduce that change in every copy of our code.
 To avoid all of this repetition, we have to teach MATLAB to repeat our commands, and to do *that*, we have to learn how to write *loops*.